rpoleski/MulensModel/developers_board.md

     * chi2\_gradient() should cope NaN values in a way similar to get\_chi2()
     * check all functions that should pass fit\_blending parameter
     * chi2 with maximum value provided - if the chi2 for point-source gives chi2 larger than specified limit, then finite source calculations are not undertaken (this should significantly speed-up MultiNest)
+    * get flux and its error in reference system
   * Fit:
     * should use marginalized distributions of fluxes (if those are from linear fits); JCY - it needs UC
   * Horizons: